uga-libraries/general-aip/README.md

 See the [aip_prep.py script](https://github.com/uga-libraries/congressional-mail/blob/main/aip_prep.py) developed for congressional mail for an example of how to automatically split a large folder into multiple aips.

+If an AIP must be manually edited, use the script [finish_aip.py](finish_aip.py) to update the bag, package, and make the manifest.

 ## Author

 Adriane Hanson, Head of Digital Stewardship, December 2019.